mgold/elm-date-format/README.md

 and [Ruby](http://apidock.com/ruby/DateTime/strftime) have very comprehensive format strings.
 (Luckily, they seem to agree on the encoding, which you should follow.)
 I've tried to add the most common formats, but if you want one added, send a PR (and add a passing test).
-To run the tests, `cd tests && elm package install --yes && elm reactor`.
+To run the tests, `cd tests && elm package install --yes && elm-test Main.elm`.